rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 These data are part of a pilot project comparing ddRAD and 2bRAD data (**do NOT distribute**).<br>
-There are twelve samples from three genera, with at least two individuals sampled per genus, and two technical replicates.<br>
+There are twelve samples from three genera, with at least two individuals sampled per genus, and two technical replicates.
-In this pipeline, we will use the [2bRAD native pipeline](https://github.com/z0on/2bRAD_denovo) for filtering and trimming, [fastx-toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) for quality control, and then [iPyrad](http://ipyrad.readthedocs.io/index.html) for the rest of the assembly.<br><br>
+In this workflow, we will use the [2bRAD native pipeline](https://github.com/z0on/2bRAD_denovo) for filtering and trimming, [fastx-toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) for quality control, and then [iPyrad](http://ipyrad.readthedocs.io/index.html) for the rest of the assembly.<br><br>